aws4embeddedlinux/meta-aws-ewaol/README.md

 ### Building EWAOL

-1. Clone the repo from the instance or upload the code and invoke build command.
+1. Clone the repo from the instance or upload the code and invoke the build command.
 For example:

     ```bash
     git clone https://github.com/aws4embeddedlinux/meta-aws-ewaol.git
     cd meta-aws-ewaol
     ```

-1. Customize the ewaol-graviton2-ami.yaml as needed and invoke build.
+1. Customize the ewaol-graviton2-ami.yaml as needed and invoke the build:

     ```bash
     kas build kas/machines/ewaol-graviton2-ami.yaml